PlayPact/playpact-clients/clients/csharp/docs/UserApi.md

 <a id="updatesausersplatformidentifiers"></a>
 # **UpdatesAUsersPlatformIdentifiers**
-> void UpdatesAUsersPlatformIdentifiers (Guid playPactUserId, PlatformIdentifierDto? platformIdentifierDto = null)
+> void UpdatesAUsersPlatformIdentifiers (Guid playPactUserId, PlatformIdentifierDto platformIdentifierDto = null)

 Updates the platform identifiers for a player.